Assistance with Grant-Funded Research

-UNT Libraries is a partner of the Funding Information Network, through which we have access to the Foundation Center Grant Funding Databases that can be used to research charitable foundations.
-UNT Libraries also provides access to Pivot, a database of grant opportunities.
+UNT Libraries subscribe to the Candid grant seeking databases, Foundation Directory and Foundation Grants to Individuals.
+The university also provides access to Pivot, a database of grant opportunities.
 See grantseeking resources to learn more about these and other resources from the Libraries.

 Data management: stewardship and preservation of data

 Funding agencies increasingly require that grant applications include plans for stewardship and preservation of data produced during the course of the grant project.
 The UNT Libraries provides guidance on writing data management plans, which, if desired, can include a commitment to preserve the data or other documents in the UNT Data Repository or other part of the UNT Libraries’ Digital Collections.

 The UNT Libraries’ Guide to Scholarly Impact helps researchers locate h-indexes, citation counts, and other bibliometrics they may need for grant applications.

 Librarians serving on grant research teams

 Librarians can serve on grant research teams, performing roles such as: